wangxingchen2930/pytorch-apple-silicon-m1max/pytorch_guide/README.md

 # PyTorch Tutorial

 This project follows the guidance from PyTorch's [official website](https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html).
-Revisions are made for running the coed on apple silicon chip locally.
+Revisions are made for running the code on apple silicon chip machine locally.

 ## Goal
 - Understand PyTorch's Tensor library and neural networks at a high level.